Levyhb/Levyhb/README.md

   &nbsp;

 - 🖥️ Full Stack Developer.
-- 🎯 Currently: Focused on Flutter.
+- 🎯 Currently: Focused on VueJs.
-- 💼 Custom Software Engineer At Accenture Brasil
+- 💼 Full Stack Developer at +A Educação
 - 📄 I'm available to support React/Node projects.
 - ✉️ You can contact me at levybholanda@gmail.com